Below Deck Cast — Where Are They All Now? (2026)

 Why Below Deck Cast Fans Never Stop Searching

-Below Deck premiered on Bravo in July 2013 with a simple premise — follow the crew of a luxury charter yacht through a season — and somehow turned into a franchise with six spinoffs, international editions, and a devoted fanbase that tracks former crew members like they’re monitoring AIS vessel data.
-The original show, the Mediterranean edition, the Sailing Yacht spinoff, Down Under, Adventure — at this point we’re talking about hundreds of crew members who have passed through those cabins and stairwells.
+Below Deck premiered on Bravo in July 2013.
+Simple premise — follow a luxury charter yacht crew through a season.
+What nobody predicted was a franchise with six spinoffs, international editions, and a fanbase that tracks former crew members like they’re monitoring AIS vessel data.
+The original show, the Mediterranean edition, the Sailing Yacht spinoff, Down Under, Adventure — we’re talking hundreds of crew members who passed through those cabins and stairwells.
+Hundreds of lives the cameras touched and then left.

 This article is the hub.
-We cover where the major cast members landed, what they’re doing in 2026, and — because we cover yachting as an industry and not just as entertainment — we also dig into what happened to the actual boats.
+Where did the major cast members land?
+What are they doing in 2026?
+And — because we cover yachting as an industry, not just as entertainment — what happened to the actual boats?
 That maritime angle is something entertainment sites consistently miss.
 People.com will tell you Kate Chastain appeared on a podcast.
-We’ll tell you the full picture of where this franchise’s people and vessels ended up.
+We’ll tell you the full picture.

 Captain Lee Rosbach — Where Is He Now

-Captain Lee Rosbach, the man who called himself “the Stud of the Sea” without a trace of irony and somehow made it endearing, is arguably the most recognized figure the franchise ever produced.
-His departure from Season 10 mid-charter due to serious health issues — foot complications requiring surgery — marked one of the most emotionally raw moments in the show’s run.
-He returned briefly but stepped away from active filming, and the question of his current status is searched thousands of times each month.
+Captain Lee Rosbach called himself “the Stud of the Sea” without a trace of irony.
+Somehow it worked.
+That’s what makes Lee endearing to us franchise lifers — the self-awareness buried under the bravado.
+His departure from Season 10 mid-charter, due to serious foot complications requiring surgery, hit differently than any other cast exit the show has produced.
+Raw doesn’t cover it.
+He returned briefly, then stepped away from active filming — and the question of his current status gets searched thousands of times every month.

-We have a full, dedicated article covering Captain Lee’s trajectory in detail — his health updates, his memoir Running Against the Tide, his relationship with the franchise post-departure, and whether he still works in the yachting industry.
+We have a full dedicated article covering Captain Lee’s trajectory — his health updates, his memoir Running Against the Tide, his relationship with the franchise post-departure, and whether he’s still working in yachting.
 Read our complete Captain Lee — Where Is He Now feature here.
-The short version: he has remained publicly engaged with fans, does speaking appearances, and has been transparent about prioritizing his health over returning to active captaining.
-He’s the kind of figure who could step back into a wheelhouse tomorrow if his body allowed it.
-Whether it does is something we cover in depth in that article.
+Short version: he stays publicly engaged with fans, does speaking appearances, and has been transparent about prioritizing his health over returning to active captaining.
+Whether his body eventually allows a wheelhouse return is something we dig into over there.

-What I’ll add here that doesn’t always make the entertainment coverage: Captain Lee came up through the legitimate yachting industry before cameras existed.
-He held a USCG 100-ton Master license and worked charters in Florida long before Bravo knew what a superyacht was.
-That background is why he commanded genuine respect from actual maritime professionals, not just Bravo viewers.
+What I’ll add here — and entertainment coverage almost never bothers — is that Captain Lee came up through legitimate yachting long before cameras existed.
+He held a USCG 100-ton Master license and worked charters in Florida before Bravo knew what a superyacht was.
+That background is why actual maritime professionals respected him, not just Bravo viewers.
 His story after Below Deck is inseparable from that history.

 Captain Sandy Yawn — The Franchise’s Other Pillar

-Captain Sandy Yawn joined Below Deck Mediterranean in Season 2 (2017) and became one of the most polarizing — and durable — figures the entire franchise produced.
+Probably should have opened with this section, honestly.
+Captain Sandy Yawn’s current activity level makes Captain Lee’s look quiet by comparison.
+She joined Below Deck Mediterranean in Season 2 back in 2017 and became one of the most polarizing — and durable — figures the entire franchise produced.
 People either find her management style inspiring or infuriating.
-Probably should have opened with this section honestly, because Sandy’s current activity level makes Captain Lee’s look quiet by comparison.
+Rarely anything in between.

 Kate Chastain — From Chief Stew to Media Personality

 Kate Chastain was the chief stew who made table napkin folding feel like performance art and eye-rolling feel like an Olympic sport.
-She left Below Deck after Season 7 in 2020, and the transition she made afterward was genuinely one of the more interesting career pivots any Below Deck alumnus has pulled off.
+She left Below Deck after Season 7 in 2020 — and the transition she pulled off afterward was genuinely one of the more interesting career pivots any Below Deck alumnus has managed.
+Don’t make my mistake of underestimating how deliberately she built what came next.

-Trained by the experience of managing interior crews on yachts valued north of $20 million, Kate moved firmly into media.
+Trained by years of managing interior crews on yachts valued north of $20 million, Kate moved firmly into media.
 She joined Bravo’s Chat Chat as a co-host, became a regular on Watch What Happens Live with Andy Cohen, and established herself as the go-to talking head for Below Deck commentary whenever Bravo needed someone who actually understood what they were watching.
-She wrote a memoir — Lucky: How I Survived Stalkers, Weird Jobs, Awful Dates, and Other Disasters — published in 2020, which charted her life before and through her yachting career.
+Her memoir — Lucky: How I Survived Stalkers, Weird Jobs, Awful Dates, and Other Disasters, published in 2020 — charted her life before and through her yachting career.

-In 2026, Kate is operating primarily as a media personality and content creator.
-She has a podcast presence, maintains an active social media following in the hundreds of thousands, and does brand partnerships that skew toward travel and lifestyle — a natural extension of a career spent on luxury vessels in the Mediterranean and Caribbean.
-What she hasn’t done is return to working yachts professionally, which is a choice, not a limitation.
-She’s been candid in interviews that the chief stew lifestyle is brutal in ways the cameras only partially capture — fourteen-hour days, no personal space, guests who think $200,000 for a week’s charter means they can demand anything at any hour.
+In 2026, Kate operates primarily as a media personality and content creator.
+Podcast presence, social following in the hundreds of thousands, brand partnerships skewing toward travel and lifestyle — natural extensions of a career spent on luxury vessels in the Mediterranean and Caribbean.
+What she hasn’t done is return to working yachts professionally.
+In interviews, she’s been candid: the chief stew lifestyle is brutal in ways cameras only partially capture.
+Fourteen-hour days, no personal space, guests who think $200,000 for a week’s charter means they can demand anything at any hour.
 She’s not going back.
 And honestly?
 Good for her.

 Hannah Ferrier — Below Deck Med After the Show

-Hannah Ferrier’s exit from Below Deck Mediterranean Season 5 remains one of the most discussed departures in the franchise’s history.
-She was let go mid-season after Captain Sandy reported to the boat’s captain agent that Hannah possessed an undeclared Valium prescription and a CBD pen — a serious protocol issue on a commercially certified vessel, regardless of the circumstances or personal feelings about the substances involved.
-The yacht industry has strict rules about undeclared medications, and those rules exist for real maritime safety reasons.
-That context got lost in a lot of the entertainment coverage, which framed it purely as interpersonal conflict.
+Hannah Ferrier’s exit from Below Deck Mediterranean Season 5 remains one of the most discussed departures in franchise history.
+She was let go mid-season after Captain Sandy reported to the boat’s captain agent that Hannah possessed an undeclared Valium prescription and a CBD pen — a serious protocol issue on a commercially certified vessel.
+The yacht industry has strict rules about undeclared medications.
+Those rules exist for real maritime safety reasons.
+That context got buried in entertainment coverage, which framed the whole thing as interpersonal conflict.
+It wasn’t only that.

-Dismissed by the circumstances of her exit, Hannah redirected her energy into something most people didn’t predict: she became a genuinely successful entrepreneur and content creator focused on motherhood and lifestyle rather than anything yacht-related.
-She married her partner Josh Roberts in 2021 and has two children.
-Her social media presence shifted almost entirely away from yachting and toward family life, parenting content, and Australian lifestyle content — she’s based in Sydney.
+Frustrated by how the situation played out and apparently done with the yachting world entirely, Hannah redirected her energy into something most people didn’t predict: she became a genuinely successful entrepreneur and content creator focused on motherhood and lifestyle — nothing yacht-related whatsoever.
+She married Josh Roberts in 2021, has two children, and is based in Sydney.
+Her social media presence shifted almost entirely toward family life, parenting content, and Australian lifestyle content.

 She launched an online platform and digital content business, runs a podcast called Dear Diary, You’re Kidding focused on motherhood and personal stories, and has done brand partnerships in the parenting and wellness space.
-She’s notably absent from the yachting industry conversation at this point, which given how she left probably isn’t a surprise to anyone.
-In interviews, she’s been measured but honest about her Below Deck experience — proud of the work, complicated feelings about the ending, clear that she’s moved on.
-She also briefly appeared on the short-lived Below Deck Down Under in a guest capacity, which suggested she hadn’t entirely closed the door, but she hasn’t returned to any ongoing role in the franchise.
+She’s notably absent from the yachting industry conversation — which, given how she left, probably isn’t surprising to anyone.
+In interviews, she’s measured but honest: proud of the work, complicated feelings about the ending, clearly moved on.
+She did briefly appear on Below Deck Down Under in a guest capacity, which suggested the door wasn’t entirely closed.
+But she hasn’t returned to any ongoing franchise role.

 Chef Ben Robinson — The Galley Legend’s Current Projects

-Ben Robinson was the chef who made you want to eat everything he described even through a television screen, and who had the kind of on-camera charisma that made food content feel inevitable for him post-show.
-He appeared across multiple Below Deck seasons — the original and Mediterranean — and was consistently one of the most competent, entertaining crew members the franchise produced.
+Ben Robinson was the chef who made you want to eat everything he described even through a television screen — charisma that made food content feel inevitable for him post-show.
+He appeared across multiple Below Deck seasons, both the original and Mediterranean, and was consistently one of the most competent, entertaining crew members the franchise produced.
+That’s a combination that doesn’t show up often.

 Post-Below Deck, Ben leaned hard into the culinary content space.
-He launched his own food and travel platform, has done private chef work for high-net-worth clients (the kind of work that doesn’t show up on Instagram because the clients pay specifically to avoid that), and has worked on cookbook development.
-He’s participated in charity culinary events, appeared on cooking-adjacent television programming, and maintained a presence in the yacht industry through private charter chef engagements — the kind of seasonal high-season work in the South of France and Caribbean that pays extraordinarily well if you have the reputation to command it, which he does.
+He launched his own food and travel platform, does private chef work for high-net-worth clients — the kind that doesn’t show up on Instagram because the clients pay specifically to avoid that — and has worked on cookbook development.
+He participates in charity culinary events, has appeared on cooking-adjacent television programming, and maintains a presence in the actual yacht industry through private charter chef engagements.
+High season in the South of France and Caribbean.
+That work pays extraordinarily well if you have the reputation to command it.
+He does.

 He also launched a line of culinary products and has done collaboration work in the food and beverage space.
-What’s interesting from a maritime angle is that Ben represents a career path that more professional yacht chefs are trying to replicate — use the television exposure to build a personal brand that doesn’t require you to spend nine months a year in a galley the size of a large closet.
-A superyacht galley on a 150-foot vessel might measure 180 square feet on a good day.
-Ben cooked extraordinary food in conditions that professional shoreside chefs would refuse on principle.
+What’s interesting from a maritime angle: Ben represents a career path that more professional yacht chefs are now actively trying to replicate.
+Use the television exposure to build a personal brand that doesn’t require you to spend nine months a year in a galley the size of a large closet.
+A superyacht galley on a 150-foot vessel might measure 180 square feet on a good day — Ben cooked extraordinary food in conditions that professional shoreside chefs would refuse on principle.
 Building a platform on that credibility makes complete sense.

 Other Fan-Favorite Crew Updates